rebrec/hurry/README.md

 sudo $(which node) $(which yarn) startroot

-I was expecting to make it work without root privileged using network capabilities but it seems to not work properly with electron.
+I was expecting to make it work without root privileges using network capabilities but it seems to not work properly with electron.

 I have currently tried this (but it's not working) :